carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 -  Any updates to a lesson that Maintainers wish to share for informational purposes

-#### Issues that may benefit from Maintainers consulting with the CAC, but over which Maintainers retain authority
+#### Issues that may benefit from Maintainers consulting with the CAC, but over which Maintainers retain authority.

 -  Addition of a new library or package